V2ADAS/V2ADAS/README.md

 ## Sponsorship

-This project is sponsored by [EME](https://eui.edu.eg/en), supporting us in bringing ADAD to life.
+This project is sponsored by [EME](https://eui.edu.eg/en), supporting us in bringing ADAS to life.

 ## Communication